-Further researching the client and their target audience is critical to understanding how to ensure their goals are met by the new branding.
-The GRIT team may send out surveys and conduct telephone interviews or meet in person to gain insight from company employees, stakeholders and customers.
-GRIT’s Brand Awareness Survey deepens our understanding of what is working, what may not be working and how the brand may be perceived or positioned overall.
-The creative team keeps looking for strategic themes that will drive the design of the logo.
+Further researching the client and their target audience is critical in understanding how to ensure their goals are met by the new branding.
+The GRIT team may send out surveys, conduct virtual interviews, or meet in person to gain insight from company employees, stakeholders, and customers.
+GRIT’s Brand Awareness Survey deepens our understanding of what is working, what may not be working, and how the brand may be perceived or positioned overall.
+During this research, our creative team looking for strategic themes that will help drive the logo’s design.

-GRIT conducts a competitive analysis to examine best practices (and not-so-good practices) of how competitors present their brands.
+Additionally, a competitive analysis is conducted to examine best practices (and not so good practices) of how competitors present their brands.
 This data tells us what may or may not be effective in the marketplace and helps to uncover differentiators and unique aspects of the brand.

 Step 3: Creative Concepting

 During the creative concepting stage, the creative team captures the many themes identified in the brief and research phases.
-Our designers begin to sketch out their thoughts on paper to quickly capture concepts and ideas in a brainstorming fashion.
-They may create dozens of sketches and play with different themes, visuals and layouts.
-Their goal is to explore all possible directions; they use trial and error to find what really works visually.
+Our graphic designers begin to sketch out their ideas on paper to quickly capture concepts and ideas in a brainstorming fashion.
+They may create dozens of sketches and play with different themes, visuals, and layouts.
+Their goal is to explore all possible directions.
+They use trial and error to find what works visually.